AWS Encrypting Data at Rest – Whitepaper – Certification

 • AWS KMS is a managed encryption service that allows you to provision and use keys to encrypt data in AWS services and your applications.

-• Masters key, after creation, are designed to never be exported from the service.
+• Master keys (now called KMS keys), after creation, are designed to never be exported from the service.

-• AWS KMS gives you centralized control over who can access your master keys to encrypt and decrypt data, and it gives you the ability to audit this access.
+• AWS KMS gives you centralized control over who can access your KMS keys to encrypt and decrypt data, and it gives you the ability to audit this access.

-• Data can be sent into the KMS to be encrypted or decrypted under a specific master key under you account.
+• Data can be sent into the KMS to be encrypted or decrypted under a specific KMS key under your account.

-• AWS KMS is natively integrated with other AWS services (for e.g. Amazon EBS, Amazon S3, and Amazon Redshift) and AWS SDKs to simplify encryption of your data within those services or custom applications
+• AWS KMS is natively integrated with other AWS services (for e.g. Amazon EBS, Amazon S3, Amazon RDS, and Amazon Redshift) and AWS SDKs to simplify encryption of your data within those services or custom applications.

 • AWS KMS provides global availability, low latency, and a high level of durability for your keys.